-Group Benefits had sales of \$588 million, which decreased compared to \$674 million in 2017, primarily due to large case sales in 2017, partially offset by an increase in Health- Insured sales.
-Group Benefits maintained the #1 market share position for overall revenue in Canada(1) with over \$10 billion in businesses in force, while continuing to focus on Client service and productivity.
+GB sales were \$599 million in 2019, an increase of \$11 million or 2% compared to 2018.
+Group Benefits maintained the #1 market share position for overall revenue in Canada with \$11 billion in business-in-force, while continuing to focus on Client service and productivity.